dagus01-lab/flagRaptor/README.md

 - `SUB_INTERVAL`: interval in seconds for the submission; if the submission round takes more than the number of seconds specified, the background submission loop will not sleep
 - `SUB_URL`: the url used for the verification of the flags
+- `CLIENT_PORT`: the port of the clients, through which the server can order them to stop/restart some exploits

 ### Usage
 The backend needs to be compiled before execution